gradio-app/gradio/guides/image_classification_with_vision_transformers.md

 ## Step 1 — Choosing a Vision Image Classification Model

-First, you will need a image classification model.
-For this tutorial, we will use a model from the [Hugging Face Model Hub](https://huggingface.co/models).
+First, we will need an image classification model.
+For this tutorial, we will use a model from the [Hugging Face Model Hub](https://huggingface.co/models?pipeline_tag=image-classification).
 The Hub contains thousands of models covering dozens of different machine learning tasks.

 Expand the Tasks category on the left sidebar and select "Image Classification" as our task of interest.
 You will then see all of the models on the Hub that are designed to classify images.